HQSquantumsimulations/qoqo_aqt/CONTRIBUTE.md

 Please fill and sign the CLA found at *url* and send it to info@quantumsimulations.de.

-## Code Guidelines for Python

-1. Testing: We use pytest for this project.
-We require that all previous tests pass and that your provide proper tests with your contribution.
-2. MyPy: We use type annotations and mypy to check for proper type annotations and usage of types throughout the code.
-3. Linting: We use flake8 with the configuration in .flake8.

 ## Code Guidelines for Rust

 1. Testing: We use `cargo test` (in qoqo_mock/roqoqo_mock) for roqoqo_mock and `pytest ./tests` (in qoqo_mock/qoqo_mock) for qoqo_mock.
 We require that all previous tests pass and that your provide proper tests with your contribution.